 Many people view estate planning as something you do when you’re closer to retirement age, but really, anybody over the age of 18 can form an estate plan.
 You don’t have to have a lot of assets for an estate plan to make sense either.
 An estate plan is official documents that describe what you would like to happen to the assets you do have, such as jewelry, your home, cars, and money, upon your death.

 It’s also common for an estate plan to include documents that serve as instructions in the event you are incapacitated and unable to make medical decisions for yourself.
-In this way, estate planning is sometimes referred to as life planning because you’re planning for the possibility of major unexpected events.
+In this way, estate planning is sometimes referred to as life planning because you’re planning for the possibility of major unexpected events, and while putting together an estate plan may sound complicated, if you go here you will see that it is easier than you may think.

 Investments are an excellent way to either supplement your employer-sponsored retirement plan or provide yourself with extra income.
 While investing can be intimidating for some, it doesn’t have to be.
 There are experts who can guide you through purchasing stocks and other investments, including option straddle and OTC stocks.
 There are a lot of options out there, and as long as you educate yourself and find the best investment opportunities for what you can afford and the amount of risk you’re willing to take on, you can generate extra money that can set you up long term.